typesense/typesense-website/docs-site/content/guide/next-search-bar.md

 ### Step 3: Setup your NextJs project

-- Create a new NextJS project using this command
+- Create a new NextJS project using this command:

 ```shell
 npx create-next-app@latest typesense-next-search-bar